Background driving distribution functions and series representation for log-gamma selfdecomposable random variables

-\begin{quote} \textbf{Abstract.} For the selfdecomposable distributions (random variables) we identified background driving probability distributions in their random integral representations.
-For log-gamma and their background driving random variables series representations are found.
+\begin{quote} \textbf{Abstract.} We identify the background driving distribution functions (BDDF) for selfdecomposable distributions (random variables).
+For log-gamma variables and their background driving variables we find their series representations.
+An innovation variable for Bessel-K distribution is given as a compound Poisson variable. \end{quote}